Generosity. For Good.

 Community Foundations are a sustainable aspect of philanthropy--providing leadership and problem solving in the present and preparing for the future with a permanent endowment.

-There are nearly 700 community foundations in the United States and over 1700 worldwide.
+There are over 800 community foundations in the United States.

 10 Reasons Why Community Foundations Work